 Upper cervical chiropractic is a niche of chiropractic care that focuses on issues surrounding the atlas.
 We use diagnostic imaging that gives us accurate information on exactly where the misalignment has occurred.
 With this knowledge, we are able to provide a personalized adjustment for each of our patients.
 Upper cervical chiropractic adjustments are both extremely precise and very gentle while they are also designed to hold in place for as long as possible.
 The longer the corrected alignment stays in place, the more thoroughly the body can heal and restore itself.
 Many of our patients experience rapid results and restored jaw function after receiving our care.

 If you’ve tried other TMJ self-care options and interventions but have not seen the result you would like, the problem may be from an upper cervical misalignment that is keeping you from healing completely.
-Come in for a complimentary, no-obligation consultation so you can learn more about upper cervical care and decide for yourself it is the missing piece to your recovery from TMJD.
+Come in for a complimentary, no-obligation consultation with our Calgary chiropractor for TMJ so you can learn more about upper cervical care and decide for yourself it is the missing piece to your recovery from TMJD.